CongducPham/LowCostLoRaGw/gw_full_latest/README-remote-access-ngrok.md

 	> ./ngrok http 80

 to make the gateway's web admin interface accessible from the outside.
 However, as the web admin interface has limited functionalities, a deep troubleshooting will most likely use `ssh` access.

+You can use command `O` of the text command interface to start the `ngrok tcp 22` process.

 Typical usage of the `ngrok` service
 ------------------------------------